Azure/FTALive-Sessions/content/sap-on-azure/ams_sentinel.md

 ## Azure Monitor for SAP Solutions (AMS)

+> [!IMPORTANT]
+> Azure Monitor for SAP Solutions is currently in PREVIEW.

 When you have critical applications and business processes relying on Azure resources, you'll want to monitor those resources for their availability, performance, and operation.

 Azure Monitor for SAP Solutions is an Azure-native monitoring product for anyone running their SAP landscapes on Azure.
 It works with both [SAP on Azure Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-get-started) and [SAP on HANA Large Instances](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-overview-architecture).